Providing feedback on Red Hat documentation

 300 GB

-If NFS share is already mounted, remount it using the above configuration and enter the following command:
+If the NFS share is already mounted, remount it using the above configuration and restore the SELinux context:

 # restorecon -R /var/lib/pulp